Removing Popular Faces in Curve Arrangements

 \section{Introduction}

-Let $\A$ be a set of curves which lie inside the area bounded by a closed curve $F$, called the \emph {frame}.
-All curves in $\A$ are either \emph {closed} or they are \emph {open} with a start and end point on $F$.
+\looseness=-1 Let $\A$ be a set of curves which lie inside the area bounded by a closed curve, called the \emph {frame}.
+All curves in $\A$ are either \emph {closed}, or \emph {open} with endpoints on the frame.
 We refer to $\A$ as a \emph {curve arrangement}, see Figure~\ref {fig:example}a.
-We consider only \emph{simple} arrangements, where no three curves meet in a point, and all intersections are crossings (no tangencies).
+We consider only \emph{simple} arrangements, where no three curves meet in a point and there are only finitely many total intersections, which are all crossings (no tangencies).

-The arrangement $\A$ can be seen as an embedded multigraph whose vertices are crossings between curves and whose edges are \emph {curve segments}. $\A$ subdivides the region bounded by $F$ into \emph {faces}.
-We call a face \emph {popular} when it is incident to multiple curve segments belonging to the same curve in $\A$ (see Figures~\ref {fig:example}b-c).
-We study the following problem: is it possible to insert an additional curve $\ell$ into $\A$, such that no faces of $\A \cup \{\ell\}$ are popular (see Figure~\ref {fig:example}d)?
+The arrangement $\A$ can be seen as an embedded multigraph whose vertices are crossings of curves and whose edges are \emph {curve segments}. $\A$ subdivides the region bounded by the frame into \emph {faces}.
+A face is \emph {popular} when it is incident to multiple curve segments belonging to the same curve in $\A$ (see Figures~\ref {fig:example}b--c).
+We study the \newtext{\textsc{Nonogram 1-Resolution} (\NkR{1})} problem: can one additional curve $\ell$ be inserted into $\A$ such that no faces of $\A \cup \{\ell\}$ are popular (see Figure~\ref {fig:example}d)? \looseness-1

-\subparagraph {Nonograms.}
+\subsubsection{Nonograms.}

 Our question is motivated by the problem of generating \emph {curved nonograms}.
 Nonograms, also known as {\em Japanese puzzles}, {\em paint-by-numbers}, or {\em griddlers}, are a popular puzzle type where one is given an empty grid and a set of \emph {clues} on which grid cells need to be colored.
 A clue consists of a sequence of numbers specifying the numbers of consecutive filled cells in a row or column.
-A solved nonogram typically results in a picture (see Figure~\ref {fig:nonograms} (a)).
-There is quite some work in the literature on the difficulty of solving nonograms~\cite {DBLP:journals/icga/BatenburgK12, DBLP:journals/dam/BerendPRR14,DBLP:journals/icga/ChenL19}.
+A solved nonogram typically results in a picture (see Figure~\ref {fig:nonograms_a}).
+There is quite some work in the literature on the difficulty of solving nonograms~\cite {DBLP:journals/icga/BatenburgK12,DBLP:journals/dam/BerendPRR14,DBLP:journals/icga/ChenL19}.

-Van de Kerkhof~\etal introduced {\em curved} nonograms, a variant in which the puzzle is no longer played on a grid but on any arrangement of curves~\cite {DBLP:journals/cgf/KerkhofJPLVK19} (see Figure~\ref {fig:nonograms}b).
-In curved nonograms, a clue specifies the numbers of filled faces of the arrangement in the sequence of faces that are incident to a common curve on one side.
+\looseness=-1 Van de Kerkhof~\etal~\cite {DBLP:journals/cgf/KerkhofJPLVK19} introduced {\em curved} nonograms, in which the puzzle is no longer played on a grid but on an arrangement of curves (see Figure~\ref {fig:nonograms_b}).
+In curved nonograms, clues specify numbers of filled faces of the arrangement in the sequence of faces incident to a common curve on one side.
 Van de Kerkhof~\etal focus on heuristics to automatically generate such puzzles from a desired solution picture by extending curve segments to a complete curve arrangement.